fbpx

 Most common reasons:

--Infection inside Tooth with large cavity
+-Infection inside a tooth with a large cavity

-Common Symptoms:
+Common symptoms:

 -Pain